Shahere/hugo/content/posts/experience.md

 My goal is to develop features, and do intern support for the Javascript library [ApiRTC](https://www.apirtc.com).

 After 1 year at Apizee, I'm proud to contributing to the compagny.
-I achieve some internals security features, translate apiRTC to **Flutter** and **react-native**, and install openreplay to help Apizee's support.git pi
+I achieve some internals security features, translate apiRTC to **Flutter** and **react-native**, and install openreplay to help Apizee's support.

 At Apizee, I have progressed in a lot of computer science area, Docker, Kubernetes, network management, operating system management...